Krishnatripathi09/Node-Js-Practice/README.md

 and we can do __console.log(data)__ to view the data in the file

 # Diving Into the Node JS GitHub Repo :-
-All the code that we write inside a module is firts Wrapped in a function then executed.
+All the code that we write inside a module is first Wrapped in a function then executed.
 This is why we cannot access variables or functions outside a function without exporting them.It is not a normal Function it is  IIFE(Immediately invoked function expression) function for eg:
  (function (){